Marlies Rijnders and Yvonne Schönbeck

 Netherlands Organisation for Applied Scientific Research (TNO)

-Marlies Rijnders and Maaike Beltman are the coordinators of GC_1000.
+Marlies Rijnders and Yvonne Schönbeck are the coordinators of GC_1000.
 They are responsible for the overall scientific progress of the project, the quality of the results and the timely submission of all required documents and reports to the European Commission.

 Marlies Rijnders, Ph.D. worked as an independent midwife in the Netherlands for 10 years and subsequently became a research-midwife at TNO in Leiden.
 In 2011 she introduced group antenatal care and group youth health care in the Netherlands.
 She conducted feasibility, implementation and effect studies of group care and is involved in projects aimed at the development of group care for underserved women, sustainability, content adaptation, monitoring and evaluation.
 She is consultant for the Dutch Centering Foundation and board member of Group Care Global.

-Maaike Beltman MSc is a biologist, senior project leader and team leader at TNO.
-She has a lot of experience with project management (IPMA-C) of diverse projects concerning Dutch health promoting programme and the development and implementation of health programmes.
-She is currently coordinator of the H2020 project RECAP, projectmanager of the H2020 projects Power2DM and previously projectmanager of the H2020 project MOCHA.
+Yvonne Schönbeck, PhD, is an epidemiologist, project leader and team leader at TNO.
+She has a lot of experience with project management (IPMA-C) of diverse projects concerning maternal and child health, including (international) projects on growth and early child development.
+She was involved as a project manager in the H2020 project MOCHA.